jeffamaxey/objectiv-analytics/tracker/CONTRIBUTING.md

 ### `yarn prettify`
 Runs prettier for all packages in write mode.

+### `yarn registry:npm`
+Deletes Verdaccio's .npmrc from the monorepo root.
+Effectively switching back to the default NPM registry.

+### `yarn registry:verdaccio`
+Copies .npmrc from the /verdaccio directory into the monorepo root.
+Effectively making Verdaccio's the main registry.

 ### `yarn test`
 Runs the tests for all packages.